newfarms/react-native-mapbox-geometry-editor/CONTRIBUTING.md

 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+### Unused files

+The following paths in the repository correspond to placeholder files that we may use for reference later if we choose to develop the associated features:

+- `.circleci/`

 ## Code of Conduct

 ### Our Pledge